uocxp/windows-scripts/README.md

 # windows-scripts

 1.wlan.vbs
-  * This script lets user connect to given wlan ssid  --condition: wlan ssid has already been authentificated
+* This script lets user connect to a given wlan ssid  --condition: wlan ssid should be already authentificated